kpreid/all-is-cubes/all-is-cubes-gpu/README.md

 This particular library package contains algorithms for rendering All is Cubes content using the [`wgpu`] graphics API abstraction library.

-The API is fairly unstable and primarily intended to serve the needs of the existing desktop and web “app” crates.
+The API is fairly unstable and primarily intended to serve the needs of the existing desktop and web “app” crates; I do not recommend using this library directly.
+If you have a use case for this library, please get in touch.

 [`wgpu`]: https://wgpu.rs/